-MILWAUKEE (AP) — A Milwaukee police officer has been targeted by online threats from people who say he fatally shot the black man whose death has sparked violence in the city.
+MILWAUKEE (AP) — A Milwaukee police officer was being targeted by online threats Tuesday from people who say he fatally shot the black man whose death has sparked violence in the city.

-Police haven't released the name of the officer who shot Sylville Smith on Saturday, but widely shared social media posts and at least one news report Tuesday identified him as a 24-year-old patrolman — matching the age and departmental experience that police released.
+Police haven't released the name of the officer who shot Sylville Smith on Saturday, but widely shared social media posts and at least one news report identified him as a 24-year-old patrolman.
 Many posts contained threats against him and a photo.

 The department said in a statement Tuesday it has noticed a "disturbing national trend" in which social media users have identified officers involved in fatal shootings and threatened them and their families.
 A spokesman declined to confirm the identity being circulated online.

-The department said it is aware of some local threats against its officers and is investigating.
+The department is aware of some local threats against its officers and is investigating, according to the statement.

 Smith, 23, was shot and killed Saturday after a brief foot chase that followed a traffic stop.
 Police say Smith had a gun in his hand when he turned toward the officer, who opened fire.
 The state is investigating.